01-edu/public/docs/object-attribute-system.md

 We can now create a parent object that will reference them and link them.

-This allow you to specify the structuration of your pedagocial content.
+This allow you to specify the structuration of your pedagogical content.

 I'll make a quest that regroup those 2 exercises: